linux-genz/F.E.E./README.md

 two VMs (100-bytes messages, or 2Mb/sec) sustained over minutes of time.

-Data rates are typically MUCH smaller when doing the type of programming for which F.E.E. is reall intended (bridge-based inter-actor fabric management).
+Data rates are typically MUCH smaller when doing the type of programming for which F.E.E. is really intended: bridge-based inter-actor fabric management.
 It's been stable enough to promote generation of a prototype Gen-Z subsystem for the kernel.

 [Read all about that at this repo](http://github.com/linux-genz/EmerGen-Z/).